Should I Learn Multiple Programming Languages or Just Master One

 These are my current thoughts and may change over time.
 What are your thoughts on this topic.
 Do you agree that if the goal is to land a job, then one should focus heavily on the language that is demanded in that area?

-** This article may contain affiliate links.
-Please read the affiliate disclaimer for more details.
+This page may contain affiliate links.
+Please see my affiliate disclaimer for more info.